RoboJackets/software-training-old/assignments/week_2/exercise_2_3/exercise_2_3.md

 Today we will be writing a class from scratch in order to convert between the different formats of the numbers.
-Furthermore, we will be keeping track of how many conversions we do between each type inside out class.
-During this implementation we will be keeping it simple so you will not have to worry about the 0x or b prepend to show what kind of number you have.
+Furthermore, we will be keeping track of how many conversions we do between each type inside our class.

 ## Starter Code
 There are two methods that have been implemented for you, they are below.
 They use the actual ASCII numbers of the different characters to convert hex to digits and digits to hex characters.
 Don't worry about how this works.
-Here we name out class NumberConverter, you can name it whatever you want.
+Here we name our class NumberConverter, you can name it whatever you want.

 ```c++
 /**